owariz/owariz/README.md

-# Hi there! 👋 I'm Variz
+# Hi there! 👋 I'm Panit Thapwon

 ## 🚀 About Me
 I'm a 19-year-old developer passionate about coding and exploring various technologies.